whatsyourask/basics-of-pwn/content/buffer-overflow/buffer-overflow.md

 0xffffd298:	0xf7fe4520	0x56559000
 ```

 At the address of `0xffffd1d8` - `0xffffd1e8` you can see our values 1, 2, 3, 4, 5, 6.
-But before them you can see the address `0x5655626b` which is just the address of the next assembly instruction after `some_func1` call.
+But before them, you can see the address `0x5655626b` which is just the address of the next assembly instruction after `some_func1` call.
 This is a return address, and the `ret` instruction will take it and place it in `eip` register which holds the address of the next instruction to execute.

 ## Exploitation